 In addition, the cold-press process doesn’t heat the produce like centrifugal force can, so there’s a greater chance of keeping the nutrients and enzymes from losing quality (effect of oxidation).

 So, if the best quality and quantity of juice is your goal and you don’t mind a slower juicing process, go cold press.

-However, if you want your juice fast, with less chopping, perhaps centrifugal is the way forward for you.
+However, if you want your juice fast, with less chopping, perhaps the more affordable centrifugal juicer is the way forward for you.

 What is the benefit of cold pressed juice?

-A big benefit is that you get to drink your veggies in delicious juices that are packed with essential vitamins and minerals!
+A big benefit of cold-pressed juice is that you get to drink your fruits and veggies in delicious juices that are packed with essential vitamins and minerals!
 If you’re not a big fan of chewing lots of veggies and getting annoying fibers stuck in your teeth, then this is the way to go.

 Juice from juicing is quickly and efficiently absorbed by the body, and the nutrients quickly enter the bloodstream.
 These concentrated nutrients can help in the detoxification process, as well as boost your immunity and overall health.
-Check out some delicious juice recipes here.
+Learn more about juice cleansing here.

 How long does cold pressed juice last?

 Cold pressed juice can last for up to 3 days in the fridge.